How Bucket Brigades Consisting Mostly of Women Beat Modern Machinery

 All three ports faced the same hurdles: coal had to be shipped in from afar, coastal waters were shallow, and there were no modern harbor facilities.
 These conditions gave birth two unique groups of harbor workers: onshore dockworkers to take in and send off the coal, and stevedores doing offshore coaling.

-This essay is funded by readers like you
+This site is funded by readers like you

 Old Photos of Japan provides thoroughly researched essays and rare images of daily life in old Japan free of charge and advertising.
 Most images have been acquired, scanned, and conserved to protect them for future generations.